Walter Becker: Personal life

-In 1984 Becker married Elinor Roberta Meadows, a yoga teacher, and the couple had two children, including adopted daughter Sayan.
+In 1975, Becker married Juanna Fatouros.
+In 1984, he married Elinor Roberta Meadows, a yoga teacher, and the couple had a son, Kawai and an adopted daughter Sayan.
 They divorced in 1997.
-Becker wrote the song "Little Kawai" for his son, and it became the final song on the album 11 Tracks of Whack.
+Becker wrote "Little Kawai" for his son, and it became the final song on 11 Tracks of Whack.

-Becker was also married to Delia Cioffi and Juanna Fatouros.
+Becker was married to Delia Cioffi at the time of his death.

 Illness and death

 In the spring of 2017, Becker was diagnosed with "an aggressive form of esophageal cancer" during an annual medical checkup.
-Despite undergoing vigorous treatment, the cancer rapidly worsened to the point that he was completely absent from all of Steely Dan's concerts in the months that followed.
-He died from the disease on September 3, 2017, at the age of 67, at his home in Manhattan, New York City.
+Despite vigorous treatment, the cancer rapidly worsened and Becker was unable to perform at Steely Dan's concerts in the months that followed.
+He died from the disease on September 3, 2017, at the age of 67 at his home in Manhattan, New York City.
 At the time of his death, no cause or other details were announced, but a statement released in November by Becker's widow, Delia Becker, detailed his struggle with the disease.